NBISweden/single-cell_sib_scilifelab/session-batch_correction/batch_correction.md

 RNA-seq.
 We will use an example data set consisting of 2,700 PBMCs, sequenced using 10x Genomics technology.

-Several of the methods outlined here are based on the batchelor package developed by the lab of Aaron lun and thus the corresponding R vignette and manual are excellent sources of additional information ["Single-cell correction with batchelor"](https://bioconductor.org/packages/release/bioc/vignettes/batchelor/inst/doc/correction.html).
+Several of the methods outlined here are based on the scran and batchelor packages developed by the lab of Aaron lun and thus the corresponding R vignette and manual are excellent sources of additional information ["Single-cell correction with batchelor"](https://bioconductor.org/packages/release/bioc/vignettes/batchelor/inst/doc/correction.html).
 The student can also refer to the Integrating datasets chapther of ["Orchestrating single-cell analysis with Bioconductor"](https://osca.bioconductor.org/integrating-datasets.html). which is also largely based on the batchelor package.

 # Load packages